 Make a built-in entertainment wall or fireplace

 One great addition to any feature wall is an electric fireplace.
 I know what you’re thinking, cheesy and fake looking.
 The new models that have come out in the last 5 years are actually far from it.
 Most people would have a difficult time telling the difference between a new electric and a gas fireplace.
-The best part is that all they need is a plug, and are often only a few inches in depth.
+The best part is that all they need is a plug and are often only a few inches in depth.
 There’s just something about the look of a fireplace that adds a little extra and a whole lot of warmth to the room.

 If you really can’t find anything, and you have lots of patience, you can make your own wood for this.
-Any wood will become discoloured and turn grey when exposed to the weather.
-You can take any wood that you like and simply leave it outside for a year exposed to the sun and the rain, and it will become weathered.
+Any wood will become discolored and turn grey when exposed to the weather.
+You can take any wood that you like and leave it outside for a year exposed to the sun and the rain, and it will become weathered.

 A quick tip: if you’re going this route and you’re planning on purchasing lumber for this, ask if they have any lower quality grade lumber (usually referred to as #3).
-This will not only be cheaper, but will look more rustic right from the start.
+This will not only be cheaper but will look more rustic right from the start.

 One last tip for Barnwood, if you want to make it stand out, add a bit of color.
 With all of the neutral tones in the wood, a bit of color really makes the wall pop.
 Something as simple as a vase with red roses or a small piece of colorful art is all it takes.